xiaohanchi/BOB_Design/README.md

 ## Numerical Studies

-### Fixed Designs
+### Frequentist Fixed Designs

 This folder contains R codes used to implement three fixed-sample designs considered in the paper.

-Fixed-sample designs includes two univariate designs such as FE and FS and a bivariate design FES.
-Among them, **FE** and **FS** are frequentist fixed-sample designs that adopt the frequentist two one-sided tests (TOST) procedure for both sides to test the respective efficacy and safety endpoints, and **FES** is a frequentist fixed-sample design that combines the FE and FS designs to test both efficacy and safety endpoints.
+Frequentist fixed-sample designs include two univariate designs such as FE and FS and a bivariate design FES.
+Among them, **FE** adopts a two-sample t-test approach for the scaled average bioequivalence test to evaluate the biosimilarity of the efficacy endpoint, **FS** applies the frequentist two one-sided tests (TOST) procedure for both sides to test the safety endpoints, and **FES** combines the FE and FS designs to test both efficacy and safety endpoints.

 ### Bayesian Adaptive Designs